jhsiao21/MemoryLeaks/README.md

 # Memory Leak

-This repository is used for practicing fix memory leaks related skills.
+These repositories are used to practice skills related to memory leaks.